 Stages is preparing a new bike computer for 2017 (Stages Dash) and a new training analysis software (Stages Link).
 There are several things that stand out.
 Firstly, Stages Dash allows you to vary how you install it on the handlebars, being able to see the screen horizontally (designed for road cyclists) or vertically (more logical in triathlon or time trials).

-Dash is totally data focused, being able to show up to 16 of them on a single screen.
-And it is also very configurable, because it allows to vary the size of any of those fields to make a "tablecloth" of data to the consumer's liking.
-The configuration can be done from the device itself, but also from the web application or from the mobile phone.
+Dash is totally focused on data, being able to display up to 16 of them on a single screen.
+And it is also highly configurable, because it allows you to vary the size of any of these fields to create a "tablecloth" of data to suit the consumer's taste.
+The configuration can be done from the device itself, but also from the web application or from the cell phone.